w3f/polkadot-wiki/docs/learn-governance.md

 |      32      |        6        |

-The maximum number of "doublings" of the lock period is set to 6 (and thus 32 lock periods in total), and the lock period is 28 days on Polkadot and 8 days on Kusama.
-Only doublings are allowed;
-you cannot lock for, say, 24 periods and increase your conviction by 5.5, for instance.
+The maximum number of "doublings" of the lock period is set to 6 (and thus 32 lock periods in total), and one lock period equals 28 days on Polkadot and 8 days on Kusama.
+Only doublings are allowed; you cannot lock for, say, 24 periods and increase your conviction by 5.5, for instance.

+While a token is locked, you can still use it for voting and staking; you are only prohibited from transferring these DOT to another account.

+Votes are still "counted" at the same time (at the end of the voting period), no matter for how long the tokens are locked.

 #### Adaptive Quorum Biasing